paranoid-porygon/paranoid-porygon.github.io/_posts/published/homelab/2025-12-01-syncthing.md

 ---
 layout: post
 title:  "Homelab: Quickly setting up SyncThing as a Dropbox replacement"
-summary: "Very quick and easy setup if you already have a TrueNAS [Scale] machine up and running"
+summary: "Very quick and easy SyncThing setup if you already have a TrueNAS [Scale] machine up and running"
 date: 2025-12-01
 tags: [homelab, dealgorithming]
 published: true